 For generations of neuroscientists, using immunohistochemistry to study the brain in its anatomical context typically meant imaging a tiny slice at a time.
-Using the traditional method of taking micron thick sections, fixing, staining, imaging, and, finally, stitching all the slices together, is a super laborious task, especially for large tissues.
+Using the traditional method of taking micron-thick sections, fixing, staining, imaging, and—finally—stitching all the slices together, is a laborious task, especially for large tissues.

-In order to do so, one would have overcome several challenges.
+In order to do so, one would have to overcome several challenges.
 You would have to be able to fix the organ sufficiently and uniformly to maintain its structure at both the tissue and the molecular level.
 After fixation, the tissue would have to be sufficiently porous, so molecules like antibodies could fully penetrate the organ.
 Once you’d done that, you would want to image the whole structure efficiently and faithfully.
 How would one accomplish such a task?

 Enter whole-tissue clearing methods.
 I was first introduced to the idea back in 2012.
-As a molecular neurobiologist who’s always leveraged traditional immunostaining techniques to ask when and where my protein of interest was being expressed in cells or, better yet, brain tissue itself, I was intrigued by a Society for Neuroscience poster titled, “Clarity: Technology for rapid, whole, intact-brain imaging with molecular phenotyping (1).”
-I would think any neuroscientist would be intrigued by the title—WHOLE INTACT-BRAIN imaging, in case you missed my bolded type-face, provided for emphasis, in the title!
+As a molecular neurobiologist who’s always leveraged traditional immunostaining techniques to ask when and where my protein of interest was being expressed in cells or, better yet, brain tissue itself, I was intrigued by a Society for Neuroscience poster titled, Clarity: Technology for rapid, whole, intact-brain imaging with molecular phenotyping.
+I think any neuroscientist would be intrigued by the title—WHOLE INTACT-BRAIN imaging, in case you missed my bolded type-face, provided for emphasis, in the poster title!

 Confocal reconstruction of a brain from a mouse model of Alzheimer's Disease, cleared and stained with β-Amyloid (D54D2) XP® Rabbit mAb #8243, provided by Drs.
 Kwanghun Chung, Li-Huei Tsai, and colleagues.